falkr/ttm4115/pages/unit-setup.md

 ### Attendance

 Note the attendance of the team members during the week.
-If someone is missing,try to find out why and make a note.
+If someone is missing, try to find out why and make a note.

-### Where and When?

-Take a not on when you were working, and where (which room or area).

 _We will come back to the team reflection document at the end._